sysbiolux/ISB705MetabolicNetworkModeling/README.md

 1. **Setting Up**: Start by setting up the necessary environment and tools.

-2. **First Approach with 'Introduction to Systems Biology' Book**: Begin with the first approach based on the content from the book 'Introduction to Systems Biology'.
+2. **First Approach with 'Introduction to Systems Biology' Book**: First approach based on the book 'Introduction to Systems Biology'.

     Directory: `LecturesAndBasicExamples/BasicExample`

-3. **Introduction to the COBRA Toolbox**: Explore lectures and exercises introducing the COBRA Toolbox for computational biology.
+3. **Introduction to the COBRA Toolbox**: Lectures and exercises introducing the COBRA Toolbox for computational biology.

     - Lectures Directory: `LecturesAndBasicExamples/Cobra_Introduction/Lectures`
     - Exercises Directory: `LecturesAndBasicExamples/Cobra_Introduction/Exercises`